sivakusayan/blog/src/posts/2023/6/browser-table-accessibility-remediation.md

 ---
-title: Exploring the "Is this a real or fake table?" algorithm in browsers
+title: Exploring the "Is this a real or fake table?" algorithm in desktop browsers
-description: How browsers distinguish between "real" and "fake" tables for accessibility
+description: Looking at some minimal codepens that demonstrate how browsers distinguish between "real" and "fake" tables for accessibility.
 date: 2023-06-06
 tags:
   - Accessibility